mark-summerfield/store/README.md

 # Store

-An easy-to-use simple alternative to a version control system.
+An easy-to-use and simple alternative to a version control system.

 Add files to store: